 Read my full review on Waheap Marina Houseboat and Watercraft Rentals.

-- A houseboating trip is an ideal multigenerational or multi-family getaway.
+- A Lake Powell houseboat trip is an ideal multigenerational or multi-family getaway.
 We found that anchoring the houseboat wasn’t hard, but it would have been with just two adults.
 I suggest having at least 4 adults or teens on the trip just to keep the workload at a minimum.
-Having multiple adults also allows for the cooking and boat-driving duties to be shared.
+Having multiple adults also allows for the cooking and boat captaining duties to be shared.

 - Unlike powerboats, houseboats are not easily moved from location to location.
 Plan on docking your houseboat in the same spot for at least a couple of days at a time.
 If you want to further explore the lake, rental of a powerboat or personal watercraft is highly recommended.